AimeCesaireM/Steganography-Detector/README.md

 ## Limitations
 - Only supports decoding messages embedded using specific LSB steganography techniques.
 - Does not include error handling for unsupported image types or corrupted input.
+- I welcome any new contributions to my testing script

 ## License
 This project is licensed under the MIT License.